In this Thursday Boots Scout review, we’re going to take a look at a pair of chukka boots that I’ve owned for over a year.

 However, Thursday’s regular old suede hasn’t really been a problem for me.
-I’ve worn my Scouts in the rain, and they’ve been fine (granted, I haven’t taken them out in a downpour).
+I’ve worn my Scouts in the rain, and they’ve generally been fine.

-While I’ve noticed some occasional minor staining on the suede, i’s been easy to get rid of with a suede brush, suede eraser, or even just dabbing them with a damp towel.
-If would’ve wanted maximum protection, I would’ve used a water-resistant silicon spray more regularly.
-For me, it hasn’t really been needed.
+While I’ve noticed some occasional minor staining on the suede, it’s been easy to get rid of with a suede brush, suede eraser, or even just dabbing them with a damp towel.

 Long-Term Wear & Tear